Abandoned & Little-Known Airfields:

 if the Village of Crestwood would purchase & deliver the land.

-Brian Wohlgemuth recalled, “The airport 'went out with a bang' back in the late 1980s (1989 I think)
+Brian Wohlgemuth recalled, “The airport 'went out with a bang' back in 1989

 with a final going-away party before the airport was converted into a shopping center.